XcooBee/xcoobee-cookie-kit/README.md

 ```

-### textMessage
+### textMessage `string` `required`

 This is the message we will display to the user when asking for cookie preferences.
 This message can be formatted as string or as JSON.
 When using JSON you can specify the message in different languages.
 The XCK will make an attempt to determine the default language based on browser settings and fallback to US English if it cannot make a determination.
+The cookie kit will not start without a consent message to display to users.

 Example of text entry in single language: